CyanAvatarStudios/MoteMancerExampleMods/README.md

 ### Behavior

-- Upload button appears in the Foundations menu (Steam required)
+- Upload button appears in the Foundations menu (Launching through Steam is required)
-- First upload → creates a new Workshop item
+- First upload creates a new Workshop item
-- Subsequent uploads → update existing item
+- Subsequent uploads updates existing item

 ### Notes

 - Uploading will overwrite:
   - description
   - preview image
-- Use the Steam Workshop website for additional customization
+- Use the Steam Workshop website for additional customization and publishing your mod.

 ---